pipichen-rgb/ModbusTools-2025/doc/input/client/client.md

 The request can be customized using `Scanner Request`-dialog, which is called using `...` button in `Request` field.

-There is a list of founded devices in central widget.
+There is a list of founded devices in `Units` tab.
 Founded devices can be add to the current project: button `To Project` add selected devices, `All To Project` - all devices is added to the project.